notamperdata/notamperdata-sc/scripts/README.md

-# Adaverc Smart Contract Deployment
+# notamperdata Smart Contract Deployment

-This directory contains the deployment script for the Adaverc smart contract.
+This directory contains the deployment script for the notamperdata smart contract.

 ## Prerequisites